ttezel/streamy/README.md

 Run the audio server:

 	node app.js

+###Web Client

+Once the audio server is running, go to `127.0.0.1:3000` in your browser.

-If you go to `127.0.0.1:3000` you will see a list of all your music files that were placed in `public/music/`.
+You will see a list of all your music files that were placed in `public/music/`.
 There is a song there as an example.
 Double click a song to stream it.

 All music files in `public/music/` will be streamable.